msh100/modem-stats/README.md

 # Modem Statistics Parser

-A utility to read and parse channel diagnostics information from DOCSIS and VDSL modems.
+A utility to read and parse channel diagnostics information from DOCSIS modems.
 This package is intended to be used within a Telegraf instance to be fed into InfluxDB.
 A Prometheus endpoint can also be exposed for collection.